BishopFox/badPods/README.md

 1. Permission to create one of the following resource types in at least one namespace:
    * CronJob, DeamonSet, Deployment, Job, Pod, ReplicaSet, ReplicationController, StatefulSet
 1. Access to exec into pods or a network policy that allows a reverse shell from a pod to reach you.
-1. A pod security policy (or other pod admission controller's logic) that allows pods to be created with one or more security sensitive attributes, or no pod security policy / pod admission controller at all
+1. A pod security policy (or other pod admission controller's logic) that llows pods to be created with one or more security sensitive attributes, or no pod security policy / pod admission controller at all

 ## The badPods line-up